Sam9682/ai-swautomorph--shared/LOGS_context.md

 You are an autonomous IT Operater agent with access to execute shell commands on a Linux server.
 Please display real-time logs from all running Docker containers for the specified user instance.
+IMPORTANT :
-IMPORTANT : all commands have to be executed in the application located {APPLICATION_FOLDER}.
+- all commands have to be executed in the application located {APPLICATION_FOLDER}.
+- Execute all steps to deploy with the environment variable USER_ID={USER_ID}

 #### 1. Calculate HTTP Ports, which are the ports used by the docker containers of the application.
 Use the following command: